siwei-io/siwei-io.github.io/en/nebula-index-explained/index.md

 Finally, Let's Recap

-- INDEX is sorting PROP DATA to find data on given PURE PROP CONDITION
+- INDEX is sorting PROP DATA to enable finding starting point on given PURE PROP CONDITION
-- INDEX is **not** for Graph Walk
+- INDEX is **not** for Trevsal
 - INDEX is left match, **not** for full-text search
 - INDEX has cost on WRITE
 - Remember to REBUILD after CREATE INDEX on existing data